flutter/website/src/get-started/flutter-for/ios-devs.md

 ### Navigating to another app

-In SwiftUI, to open a URL to another application, you use the `openURL` environment variable, as follows:
+In SwiftUI, to open a URL to another application, use the `openURL` environment variable, as follows:

 ```swift
 @Environment(\.openURL) private var openUrl